RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 • Sociology

-Apprentices earn a national minimum wage.
-But you’ll be pleased to know that employers pay well above that.
+Apprentices earn the National Minimum Wage.
+But you’ll be pleased to know that many employers pay well above that.

-For example, a degree apprentice with the Government Economic Service will earn £23,000 per year if they live in London, and £20,000 per year if they live outside the capital.
+For example, a degree apprentice with the Government Economic Service will earn around £23,000 per year if they live in London, and around £20,000 per year if they live outside the capital.

 What happens after an Economics apprenticeship?